netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    a network device or controller if multiple scheduling contexts exists.

    The "state" parameter is defined to configure/expose the scheduling state, depending on the use of the grouping.
+For a recurrence-based schedule, it represents the state of the overall recurrence.
 The "identityref" type is used for this parameter to allow extensibility in future modules.

    The "version" parameter is used to track the current schedule version